MultiCare™ Grapefruit Extract (Naringenin 20%, Water-Dispersible)

 - Bioavailability-first design: Naringenin is hydrophobic and disperses poorly in water.
 Improving apparent solubility helps the active release from the dosage form, stay dispersed in gastrointestinal fluid and become more available for absorption.

 - Antioxidant signaling: Citrus flavanones are studied for antioxidant and redox-signaling effects.
-This supports formulas aimed at oxidative-stress balance and healthy aging positioning.
+This supports formulas aimed at oxidative-stress balance and healthy aging use.

 - Vascular and metabolic pathways: Naringenin-family research includes lipid metabolism, endothelial function, inflammatory signaling and insulin-sensitivity pathways.
 Human evidence is supportive but not definitive for isolated naringenin.